tripal/docker-tripal-centos/tripal-v3/README.md

 ```

 This command will launch an interactive docker container with apache, postgres
-and three elasticsearch clusters running.
+and an Elasticsearch cluster running.
 With this docker image, you can easily
-set up a tripal site for testing or tripal module development in just a couple
+set up a tripal 3 site for testing or tripal module development in just a couple
-of minitues.
+of minutes.
 Go to [http://127.0.0.1:8080/](http://127.0.0.1:8080/) and login
 to the tripal site as an admin user.

 ## Mount a local directory for custom modules